CondorLang/Condor/documentation/types/import.md

 Import
 ======

 Import is used when importing other language built modules into your code.
 Imports can be declared in an inline format as well as in a block format.
+Imports are to be loaded at the top of the file

 Syntax
 ------